edurant/edurant.github.io/advising/msml.md

 (Databases and   | CS3860  | [CSC3320][CSC3320]
 Web Apps) or     | SE2840  | [SWE2511][SWE2511]
 Machine Learning | CS3400  | [CSC4601][CSC4601]

+## CSC67XX

+CSC67XX-prefixed courses are conducted in a combined seminar/project format.
+Instead of traditional lectures, these courses focus on reading and discussing papers from the literature.
+Like our other courses, CSC67XX courses involve multi-week, hands-on technical projects.
+Small groups meet with the instructor once per week to discuss the readings and projects.
+These courses require more out-of-class work than others in our program.
+To succeed, students should be comfortable working independently and possess strong time management skills.

 ## [CSC6712 Distributed Storage Systems][CSC6712]